KateJohnson/HockeyNomic/README.md

 # Hockeynomic

-To contribute to this blog, fork this repository, create a post locally.
-Submit a pull request to merge back to the master branch, which will autmoatically update the website.

-Blog posts should be in .md or .rmd format, and can be added to the content folder in this repository.
-Images (inclusing plots) should be added to the static folder.
+A hockey blog!

+This repository is directly deployed as a website [here](https://hockeynomics.netlify.com/)

+To contribute posts to this blog, use the workflow described in [CONTRIBUTING.MD] (https://github.com/KateJohnson/Hockeynomic/blob/master/CONTRIBUTING.md).